mit-nlp/Text.jl/README.md

 License
 -------
-This package was created for the DARPA XDATA program under an Apache v2 License.
+This package was created for the DARPA XDATA and Memex program under an Apache v2 License.